checkly/docs.checklyhq.com/site/content/docs/dashboards/authentication.md

 ## Authentication

 By default Checkly dashboards are public and visible to anyone who knows the URL.
-You can now set it to "Private", however, and protect it with an auto-generated password.
+You can set a dashboard to private, limiting access to users with a password, or Checkly account.

 {{< info >}}
 Private Dashboards are available on any paid Checkly plan.